sagnikc395/100xdevs-cohort2/notes/week1.2-backend with next.js and more.md

 - moving backend into own app:
 	- creating a hard-coded user value and hardcoded name and email for it and address.
 - if we want to create a backend that returns api folder , create a api(inside app directory.) folder that will have the code inside it.
+- This is just a convention and can be any other folder-name etc.
 - inside that we create our folder structure.
 	- same like for frontend , except for page.tsx , we create route.ts
 - to create a GET handler for /api/user: